This article is part of The Ascender, the Highrise platform for articles and resources.

 • Transformational coaching can help clients shift their perspective or mindset.
 Overcoming limiting beliefs could unlock profound personal growth over the long term.

-Disadvantages of transformational coaching
+Disadvantages of transformational coaching:

 • Transformational coaching sessions are emotionally intense.
 Clients can become uncomfortable during these sessions.